 Now take any credit card: its size is the same as any other credit card.
 If they were not the same, banks would have a hard time developing automated teller machines (ATMs) that would read credit cards in different sizes.
 Again, there is a standard that defines this size.

-Our world is made up of standards, that is, sets of agreed-upon rules that tell us how to do something.
-Standards exist in every field, including healthcare, aerospace, construction, measurement, and technology and the Internet, where they are called digital standards.
-For instance, the letters of the alphabet on an English keyboard, including those that pop up on our mobile devices, follow the same pattern, called ‘QWERTY’ (next time you are typing, try to identify where these letters are on your keyboard or on your keypad).
+Our world is made up of standards – sets of agreed-upon rules that tell us how to do something.
+Standards exist in every field, including healthcare, aerospace, construction, measurement, and technology and the internet.
+Standards for digital technologies – called digital standards – are all around us, enabling devices to interact with each other, facilitating the exchange of information, and describing security procedures for internet of things (IoT) devices.
+Here is one example right in front of us: The letters of the alphabet on an English keyboard, including those that pop up on our mobile devices, follow the same pattern, called ‘QWERTY’ (next time you are typing, try to identify where these letters are on your keyboard or your keypad).

-The main content and applications standards include: HyperText Markup Language (HTML), a plain text language which makes use of tags to define the structure of documents; eXtensible Markup Language (XML), another type of language used for sharing structured information; Cascading Style Sheets (CSS), a language used in conjunction with HTML to control the presentation of web pages; and, eXtensible HTML (XHTML), an extended version of HTML which uses stricter rules.
+Web standards are related to the world wide web; they provide specifications for the development and functioning of online content and applications to ensure that they are accessible across devices and configurations.
+Some of the most widely used web standards are HyperText Markup Language (HTML), a plain text language that uses tags to define the structure of documents; eXtensible Markup Language (XML), another type of language used for sharing structured information; and Cascading Style Sheets (CSS), a language used in conjunction with HTML to control the presentation of web pages.

 A solution was developed by Tim Berners-Lee and his colleagues at the European Organization for Nuclear Research (CERN) in Geneva, consisting of a new standard for sharing information over the Internet called Hypertext Markup Language (HTML).
 Content displayed on the Internet first had to be organised according to HTML standards.
 HTML, as the basis of the web, paved the way for the Internet’s exponential growth.